Career Options and Job Opportunities

 This is a three-year (BSc) or four-year (BSc) program combining a degree in Mathematics with study of the main subjects of Computer Science.
 In the three-year program, the courses in computer science constitute about one-third of the required points for the degree; the four-year program provides a broader foundation in computer science.
 Many Computer Science students, especially those who are studying for higher degrees, feel that they lack a strong mathematics foundation.
 This basis is also increasingly important to industry.
 The program is designed to meet this requirement.

 Before beginning my studies in the Technion I debated between studying Math and Computer Science, as both fields intrigued me.
 Today I know the conception I then had of these two sciences was naïve, but the dilemma was real and difficult.
 I was lucky that Professor Itai Shafrir, a faculty member of the Math Faculty, advised me to sign up for the double track major and to taste both fields and to see which appealed more to me.
 I am happy that I listened to his advice – I have not regretted the decision.

 The beauty of the double major is that it offers a broad and serious foundation in both disciplines.
 On this basis a student can choose his own direction later on.
 Some of my friends from this program chose to take many assorted computer science courses.
-I chose to focus on the mathematical aspects and requested participate in research.
-Here also I was lucky, since I was in the special program for outstanding students - so I was assigned a mentor from my “home” faculty, the math faculty.
+I chose to focus on the mathematical aspects and requested to participate in research.
+Here also I was lucky, since I was in the special program for outstanding students - so I was assigned a mentor from my “home” faculty, the Math Faculty.
 Thus, I was fortunate to meet Professor Avi Berman, who encouraged me to engage in research and to develop as a mathematician.
 He provided encouragement and supported my first hesitant steps.
 These steps led over time to my Master's and Doctoral theses, done under the supervision of Professor Berman.
 I am honored to be his student.